GRB 210619B optical afterglow polarization: Observations and data reduction

 \subsection{GRB observations}

 We conducted optical polarimetric observations of the afterglow of GRB~210619B with the RoboPol instrument which is mounted on the 1.3 m telescope at the Skinakas Observatory in Crete\footnote{https://skinakas.physics.uoc.gr/}.
-RoboPol is a four channel polarimeter with no rotating parts which can measure the linear Stokes parameters $I$, $q=Q/I$, and $u=U/I$ in a single exposure \citep{Ramaprakash2019}.
-The instrument is optimized for a single source placed in the center of the field of view by using a mask in the telescope focal plane, which is designed to significantly lower the background and prevent overlapping betwee n sources.
-Observations with RoboPol are performed using an automated pipeline \citep{King2014b}, with the latest changes described in \cite{Blinov2021}.
+RoboPol is a four-channel polarimeter without rotating parts that can measure the linear Stokes parameters $I$, $q=Q/I$, and $u=U/I$ in a single exposure \citep{Ramaprakash2019}.
+The instrument splits the incoming light in four beams, corresponding to four orthogonal polarization directions, and projects four spots on the CCD in a cross-shape for each of the imaged sources.
+It is optimized for a single source placed in the center of the field of view by using a mask in the telescope focal plane, which is designed to significantly lower the background and prevent overlapping between sources.
+Observations with RoboPol are performed using an automated pipeline \citep{King2014b}.
 In case of targets-of-opportunity, like GRBs, the automated system informs the observers and provides the coordinates of the event.
 For example, RoboPol was used to observe the optical afterglow of GRB~131030A, where \cite{King2014a} measured a constant linear polarization value of $p=2.1\pm1.6\%$ throughout the observations.

 Following the trigger of GRB~210619B, regular observations were interrupted and the telescope was pointed towards the GRB location.
-We began taking exposures in the SDSS-r band at 1:37:12.00 UT, June 20, 2021, $\sim5867$ seconds after the trigger ($\sim1998$ seconds after the burst in the source's frame).
+We began taking exposures in the SDSS-r band at 1:37:12.00 UT, June 20, 2021, $\sim5867$ seconds after the trigger ($\sim1998$ seconds after the burst in the source frame).
 At the time of observations, it was already morning astronomical twillight.
-Therefore, we observed the GRB afterglow taking a series of 200 sec exposures until the background was too high to allow for more observations.
-This resulted to eleven useful 200 sec exposures.
-Data reduction and calibration was performed using the standard RoboPol pipeline \citep{King2014b,Blinov2021} and the RoboPol instrument model.
+Therefore, we observed the GRB afterglow by taking a series of 200-second exposures until the background was too high to allow for more observations.
+This resulted in 11 200-second exposures.
+For the first five of them we were able to confirm that they are likely not affected by the polarization of the morning sky (see Sec.~\ref{sec:results}).
+Data reduction and calibration were performed using the standard RoboPol pipeline \citep{King2014b,Panopoulou2015,Blinov2021} and the RoboPol instrument model.